 And speaking of PDAs, I see a lot of feature-bloated releases these days, as if the PDA were some sort of all-in-one desktop/phone/digicam replacement.
 It's just ludicrous - manufacturers keep aiming at the over-saturated premium/professional user segment and churning out overly complex solutions - both clear indicators that they're missing the point altogether.
 People want simple, effective and, above all, time saving technology.
 It's pretty obvious that the new mass-market PDA is the mobile phone (forget the Zire, and no way the Treo will fly if it gets any more complex - it should be simplified even further).

-Of course some people (like me) essentially want the PDA to and replace a lot of my PC's functionality, but most people really want a smartphone.
-And still, it's not a approach by any stretch of the imagination.
+Of course some people (like me) essentially want the PDA to grow up and replace a lot of my PC's functionality, but most people really want a smartphone.
+And still, it's not a perfect approach by any stretch of the imagination.
 Smartphones have evolved way faster than PDAs, but mostly (and sadly) in the same direction (feature bloat) with even Nokia's Series 60 becoming slow, unwieldly and a serious competitor to bait stores.

 And operators haven't made it easier, focusing on flogging popular content rather than on providing services that actually make people's lives easier.
 As a simple - and rather trivial - example of that can be achieved today (as in right now), please raise your hand all those who would love to be able to wirelessly backup/sync your phone to a server - Thank you, you've just made my point.
 There are a lot of potential services like this that have the potential to help operators retain customers in a cheap and effective way - if they're done properly and are obviously useful.